Skip to main content

 • Comprehensive training at the intersection between computer and biological sciences

-• Stipend of at least £19,668/year (pro-rata for part-time students) and additional funding to cover travel to conferences and workshops.
+• Stipend of at least £20,622/year (pro-rata for part-time students) and additional funding to cover travel to conferences and workshops.
 Our industry partners will also typically provide a contribution towards the studentship to support engagement, for example during the industry placement.

 Who we are looking for

-We welcome applications from candidates who hold a masters degree at distinction or first class level, or equivalent, in Computer Science, Bioinformatics / Computational Biology, Biochemistry, Biotechnology, Biology, Pharmacology, Medicinal Chemistry, Chemistry or other relevant field.
+We welcome applications from candidates who hold a masters degree at distinction or first class level, or have gained equivalent experience, in Computer Science, Bioinformatics / Computational Biology, Biochemistry, Biotechnology, Biology, Pharmacology, Medicinal Chemistry, Chemistry or other relevant fields.
 We accept applicants with a first class Bachelors degree who do not hold a Masters degree, provided the applicants provide evidence of equivalent research experience, industry experience, or specialist training.
+Programming skills are strongly desirable and you will be confident in performing data wrangling and analysis in a language such as Python, R or C++, or can demonstrate the ability to acquire the necessary level of programming skills.

 We appreciate all talent and skills, and we welcome applicants of all backgrounds and identities.
 Our applications are open to both home and international students who meet the programme entry criteria.
 We can allocate up to 30% of our places to International Students; this is in line with the UKRI student eligibility criteria, as detailed in the UKRI Postgraduate funding guide